 The Causes of Cardiac Injury

 Cardiac injuries can be caused by physical trauma, diseases, or a heart attack.
-An acute myocardial infarction can lead to any number of complications, including chronic heart failure and damage to the papillary muscle and arrhythmia.
+An acute myocardial infraction can lead to any number of complications, including chronic heart failure and damage to the papillary muscle and arrhythmia.
 Cardiomyopathy can be congenital or acquired, it causes the heart muscle to enlarge and become thick or rigid.
 This can have both immediate and long-term effects on heart function, often both.
 There are also a number of conditions affecting the valves which can be, again, congenital or acquired.
 These conditions can lead to backflow, stenosis, and atresia.
 Cardiac trauma is described as either blunt trauma or penetrating trauma.
 While penetrating trauma often has immediate and deadly results, blunt trauma is under-diagnosed and leads to complications down the road.
 The American Association for Surgery of Trauma (AAST) estimates that myocardial contusions account for more than 60% of all blunt cardiac injuries.
 Contusions are a bruising of the heart caused by an impact to the chest.

 The heart is one of the best protected organs in the human body.
 With the sternum and rib cage for protection, it takes a deal of blunt force to hurt the heart.
 The most common causes of blunt cardiac injury are auto collisions, auto-pedestrian collisions, CPR, and falls from heights that are greater than 20 feet.
 BCIs can also be caused by crushing injuries, sports injuries, or assaults, involving direct blows to the chest.
 Less typically, the heart can rupture through a dramatic increase in intracardiac pressure, caused by severe abdominal compression.
 BCIs often appear as part of more general thoracic trauma.
 Common concurrent injuries include rib fracture and sternal fracture.